What is metadata?

 Tagging in the metadata – Book titles, subtitles, series titles or author fields that include extraneous words that are not actually part of the official title, subtitle, series title or author name are not acceptable and lead to confusion and the corruption of metadata standards.
 Official metadata for Title and Subtitle refers to actual text present on the cover image of the book; including extraneous taglines or information not present on cover image would fall under metadata corruption.
 Your potential customer is much more inclined to buy a book that’s got neat metadata instead of one that’s filled with random keywords.

-Website Links in Metadata Fields or Cover Image - We don’t allow pages that have the primary purpose of redirecting visitors, acting as a bridge page, or driving traffic to another website.
+Website Links and contact information in Metadata Fields or Cover Image - Do not include website links, contact information, and/or social media handles in any of the metadata fields, including the description.
+We don’t allow pages that have the primary purpose of redirecting visitors, acting as a bridge page, or driving traffic to another website.
 We also don’t allow content that has the primary purpose of profiting from displaying ads from any publisher network, such as pages created with little or no unique content that exist only to display ads.
-Website links can be listed inside the epub file if needed.
+Website links, contact information, and/or social media handles can be listed inside the epub file if needed.

 Series information on Title and Subtitle - Please refrain from listing the series name and/or book numbers in either the Title or Subtitle fields.
 Please ensure these are listed in the correct fields so our system is able to link your books together on the Kobo store.
 Using the correct series fields is also another way our system is able to recommend the next book in a series to customers as they finish the previous book.